vfarcic/vfarcic.github.io/articles/better-programmer.md

 **Q:** Why did you get into this industry?

 I've been in this industry for around 25 years.
 I'm not even sure why and how I ended up in IT.
-I was impressed with computers since I was eight and most of the things I did involve them one way or another, from distributing pirate software all the way to teaching programming at school and university.
+I was impressed with computers since I was eight and most of the things I did involve them one way or another, from writing the first accounting system for my high school all the way to teaching programming at university.

 **Q:** When you see posts that say “how to become a better programmer” what do you think?
 What tips come to mind?